Uncover insights to fuel your marketing ROI with Improvado dashboards

 PPC stands for pay-per-click, meaning you pay Amazon every time a potential customer clicks on your Amazon ad.
 Mind that you’re only paying for a click.
 If the prospect clicks on your listing and doesn’t purchase you still have to pay for this click.

 You can set up any PPC ad campaign in just a few minutes.
-The cost of the campaign, however, depends on the type of ad you’re placing, which keywords you’re targeting, and how competitive the market is.
+You can expect anywhere from $0.05 to $10 per click.
+The cost of the campaign depends on the type of ad you’re placing, which keywords you’re targeting, and how competitive the market is.

 When planning and executing a PPC campaign on Amazon, you must keep track of crucial metrics.
 Luckily, this is where Amazon pulls through with provided metrics to help you track each campaign’s success.
 One of the best ways to know how your advertising efforts influence Amazon sales is to visualize marketing data on an Amazon ads dashboard.